-East Hall - Originally a women's dormitory when it opened in 1887, East Hall now houses the offices of the social sciences including anthropology, history, philosophy, native studies and sociology as well as dental hygiene.
+East Hall - Originally a dormitory for women when it opened in 1887, East Hall now houses the offices of the social sciences including anthropology, history, philosophy, Native American studies and sociology, as well as dental hygiene.

 Morning on the way to the Arts & Sciences Building